 We do accept rectangular shaped shawls that fall into our dimension range.
-You can ship or deliver rectangular shaped shawls to us and we will add laces to convert them into shrugs.
+You can ship or deliver rectangular shaped shawls to us and, if you prefer, we will add laces for you to convert them into shrugs.
 At this point in our mission we are streamlining and looking for uniformity.
 Our unique shrugs help us stand out from other prayer shawl ministries.

 So how do you start:

 Decide on your stitch pattern and make a gauge swatch.
-In this example we used Major by Universal Yarns, a US13 knitting needle (which is larger than the recommended US10 but we wanted to create an airy drapey fabric) and a stitch pattern used by the Prayer Shawl Ministry – K3 P3.
+In this example we used Major by Universal Yarns, a US13 knitting needle (which is larger than the recommended US10 but we wanted to create an airy drapey fabric) and a K3, P3 stitch pattern.
 We casted on and did a 9 inch swatch.

 There were 24 stitches in the 9 inches.
 We want our shrug to be around 50 inches wide (wrist to wrist).
 50” divided by 9” = 5.5.
 You’ll need to cast on 5.5 x 24 sts (132) to get a 50” shrug.
 You don’t need to be as exact with our shrugs as you would need to be when making a sweater.